tekanny-sdn-bhd/nocodb/packages/nc-gui/extensions/data-exporter/description.md

-Data Exporter extension is designed to simplify the process of exporting data from your NocoDB tables.
+Data Exporter extension is designed to simplify the process of exporting data from your NexTable tables.
 With just a few clicks, you can effortlessly download CSV files for any specific table and view within your base.
 </br> </br>

 The download process is handled asynchronously in the background, ensuring that your workflow remains uninterrupted.
 Once your file is ready, you’ll receive a notification, allowing you to download the CSV at your convenience.